noahshotz/cloudinary-ts/README.md

+# Cloudinary image manager in React TS
+## About

+This is a WIP basic implementation of an image manager using Cloudinary in React TS.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.